No One Is Better at Twitter Than Barbara Ehrenreich

 While it’s difficult to point to positive emergences in 2018, Barbara Ehrenreich’s increased Twitter presence is certainly one of them.
 As the best-selling author of books like Nickel and Dimed and the founder of the Economic Hardship Reporting Project, Ehrenreich often tweets about subjects like the various manifestations of American exceptionalism or the failure of welfare “reform,” but on other days, she’ll be demanding that men start acknowledging her as an “old lady.”
 Almost always, the tweets are long blocks of text, properly capitalized and punctuated, without links — succinct distillations of what Ehrenreich thinks of the Trump administration or, say, her physical therapist’s “advice.”

 But Ehrenreich doesn’t wake up every morning with the inspiration to tweet.
 If she’s not feeling snarky, forget about it.
-The rainy weekday morning that I spoke to the 76-year-old journalist about her unrivaled Twitter account, though, she was clearly feeling stimulated, as she took to website with one of her signature witty, weird, politics-adjacent thoughts just 15 minutes after hanging up the phone.
+The rainy weekday morning that I spoke to the 76-year-old journalist about her unrivaled Twitter account, though, she was clearly feeling stimulated, as she took to the website with one of her signature witty, weird, politics-adjacent thoughts just 15 minutes after hanging up the phone.

 “Strange to say, but as his lower lip sullenly protrudes and the bags under his eyes grow heavier, Michael Cohn is looking sexier every day,” she tweeted in reference to Donald Trump’s former personal lawyer, Michael Cohen.